aikimcr/bombay/README.md

 - Integration of Google Calendars.
 - Sorting and Filtering on lists.
 - Email reports on lists.
-- Rename the client side Javascript modules to be camel case instead of 'word'_'word'.
 - Simplify some of the UI.
   - Use drag and drop.
   - Allow CSV upload.
   - "Bulk" adds.

-- Better handling of boolean fields from the database (system_admin, band_admin);